Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 with a load of modules might be unpleasantly surprised to wake up one morning to an inbox full of PRs.

-Such a guide should help authors with modules that either mention "perl6-" in their repo name, or mention "Perl 6" in their documentation.
+Such a guide should help authors with modules that either mention "perl6" or "p6" in their repo name, or mention "Perl 6" in their documentation.

 ## Effects on running sub-projects